glfw/glfw/README.md

 ## Changelog

+ - Allowed character callback to be triggered regardless of modifier keys
  - Bugfix: The `-Wall` flag was not used with Clang and other GCC compatibles
  - Bugfix: The default for `GLFW_ALPHA_BITS` was set to zero
  - [Win32] Added `_GLFW_USE_DWM_SWAP_INTERVAL` for forcing the swap interval